Cactu5/recruitment-application/README.md

 <img src=".github/badges/jacoco.svg" alt="Jacoco results"/> <img src=".github/badges/branches.svg" alt="Branch coverage"/>

 An amusement park recruitment application where recruiters can hire applicants for various jobs.
-It is hosted on [Heroku](https://dashboard.heroku.com/) and is supported by at least the Google Chrome, Microsoft Edge, Safari, and Firefox browsers.
+It is hosted on [Heroku](https://recruitment-application-group4.herokuapp.com/) and is supported by at least the Google Chrome, Microsoft Edge, Safari, and Firefox browsers.

+View the latest version of the recruitment application on Heroku: **[https://recruitment-application-group4.herokuapp.com/](https://recruitment-application-group4.herokuapp.com/)**

 Make sure to **carefully** read [CONTRIBUTING.md](CONTRIBUTING.md) before writing any code.